tc39/notes/meetings/2024-10/october-08.md

 MM: So specifically, the approval is not asking that any technical content to be approved to become normative today?
 It’s that the process you have outlined is a good process to go forward, which I am very happy.

 NRO: Okay.
-So the list has had normative changes.
-The last primitive change was many months ago.
+So the spec has had normative changes.
+The last normative change was many months ago.
 And the rest of work we have been doing is just clarifying previously unclear parts of the spec.
 This is similar to the approval we usually seek around—for ECMA262, we needed to say this is done.
 Let’s now, as a committee, take to ECMA GA for publishing.
-So we need now to understand saying TC39 is happy with this document being published as a spec.
+So we need now to communicate that TC39 is happy with this document being published as a spec.

 RPR: So to be clear here, Mark, John is proposing the proposal, but this is also TC39’s confirmation point that this specification is ready to proceed.